raosumit14/ElectroScan-/README.md

 ## Project Deck
 https://drive.google.com/file/d/1ErZxJuves5wOGGoEg1BYj4MtENemJXBk/view?usp=drivesdk

+A doctor can't cure a disease he can't identify — a PCB isn't any different.
+Electroscan is built on that instinct: know the fault before you touch the board.
-I built this to solve an annoying problem: manually probing a PCB with a multimeter to find opens, shorts, or bad components takes forever and it's easy to miss things.
-Electroscan automates that process — it scans a board's test points, measures resistance and voltage at each one, and flags anything that doesn't match what's expected.
+Manually probing a PCB with a multimeter to find opens, shorts, or bad components takes forever and it's easy to miss things.
+Electroscan automates that diagnosis — it scans a board's test points, measures resistance and voltage at each one, and flags anything that doesn't match what's expected.

 ## How it actually works (step by step)